 - command: The command used to open the playlist.
 Default: open on OS X, xdg-open on other Unixes and start on Windows.
-Insert \$args to use the --args feature. - relative to: If set, emit paths relative to this directory.
+Insert \$args to use the --args feature. - relative_to: If set, emit paths relative to this directory.
 Default: None. - use_folders: When using the -a option, the m3u will contain the paths to each track on the matched albums.
 Enable this option to store paths to folders instead.
 Default: no. - raw: Instead of creating a temporary m3u playlist and then opening it, simply call the command with the paths returned by the query as arguments.
 Default: no. - warning_threshold: Set the minimum number of files to play which will trigger a warning to be emitted.
 If set to no, warning are never issued.
-Default: 100.
+Default: 100. - bom: Set whether or not a UTF-8 Byte Order Mark should be emitted into the m3u file.
+If you're using foobar2000 or Winamp, this is needed.
+Default: no.